shenscore/ATAD/README.md

 The instructions below or [this video](https://youtu.be/6sXjTXPWQEI?si=YFzYAEPfdwdMyXb4) can help you install and run HTAD.
 # Installing HTAD
-We recommand using [conda](https://github.com/conda/conda) to install HTAD.
+We recommend using [conda](https://github.com/conda/conda) to install HTAD.
 ```
 $ git clone https://github.com/shenscore/HTAD
 $ cd HTAD